 - Bulk Allograft Transplantation for Osteochondral Lesions of the Talus.

 - Ankle or Foot Arthrodesis

 Nonsurgical treatments for foot and ankle disorders include casting and bracing, and PRP (PRP or Platelet-Rich Plasma is a treatment method that involves therapeutic injections to combat the effects of osteoarthritis pain.

-PRP injections consist of blood-based growth factors taken straight from the patient’s blood plasma and applied to an injured area–causing new tissues to formulate and thus both alleviate inflammation in the tissue and promote the additional formation of tissue.
+PRP injections consist of blood-based growth factors taken straight from the patient’s blood plasma and applied to an injured area– stimulating a regenerative or healing process, and thus both alleviate inflammation in the tissue and promote the additional formation of tissue.

 Other forms of nonsurgical treatment include compression, therapeutic massage, rest, modified activity, splinting, and pain injections and medications.